dawisen/Code-Quiz/README.md

             Criteria for the homework

-When you click the start button, a timer starts and I am presented with a question When you answer a question you are presented with another question When you answer a question incorrectly, the time is subtracted from the clock When all questions are answered or the timer reaches 0, the game is over
+When you click the start button, a timer starts and you are presented with a question When you answer a question you are presented with another question When you answer a question incorrectly, the time is subtracted from the clock When all questions are answered or the timer reaches 0, the game is over